doubtx/amp-analytics/README.md

 cd ../..
 ```

-### Adjust tracking pixel code
-Hardcode AWS Kinesis region to actual region you deploy to
+Hardcode AWS Kinesis region to actual region you deploy to, to do so:
 Open amp-tracking-pixel/index.js and replace [AWS_REGION] with actual region
 ```javascript
 const KINESIS_REGION = '[AWS_REGION]'